Love and Relationships Self

 I was in my early twenties, having given birth just months earlier.
 We were at the Westchester County Fair in Upstate New York, enjoying a joyful moment.
 Right before the ride lifted off, he poked me in the stomach, weeks after having our child via C section, and asked when I was going to lose my stomach.
 Even though the ride took us high into the sky, my spirit, happiness, and joy remained on the ground.
 If his mission was to destroy my self worth, mission complete.

 It took years to regain my confidence.
-I had believed every lie he told me about myself, my body, and my value.
-This is the man who gave me a child to raise, ensuring I did not love myself so that I might project that lack of self love and insecurity onto our daughter, a daughter he ultimately left me to raise alone.
+I believed every lie he told me about myself, my body, and my value.
+This is the man I created a child with, ensuring I did not love myself so that I might project that lack of self love and insecurity onto our daughter, a daughter he ultimately left me to raise alone.

 Through all the lies, deception, and trauma, I have learned so many years later that my value has never depended on anyone else’s approval.
 Insecure people may try to impose impossible standards, but embracing self love and honoring my own worth has allowed me to reclaim my confidence, my joy, and my life.
 I am no longer defined by someone else’s insecurities, I am defined by my own strength, resilience, and the love I give myself.